dhei/azure-mobile-apps-net-client/README.md

-# Microsoft Azure Mobile Apps: .NET Client SDK
+# Azure Mobile Apps: .NET Client SDK

-With Microsoft Azure Mobile Apps you can add a scalable backend to your connected client applications in minutes.
-To learn more, visit our [Developer Center](http://azure.microsoft.com/en-us/develop/mobile).
+With Azure Mobile Apps you can add a scalable backend to your connected client applications in minutes.
+To learn more, visit our [Developer Center](http://azure.microsoft.com/en-us/develop/mobile) and the [App Service Mobile learning path](https://azure.microsoft.com/en-us/documentation/learning-paths/appservice-mobileapps/).

 ## Getting Started

-If you are new to Mobile Services, you can get started by following our tutorials for connecting your Mobile Services cloud backend to [Windows Store apps](http://azure.microsoft.com/en-us/documentation/articles/mobile-services-windows-store-get-started/), and Windows Phone 8 apps.
+If you are new to Azure Mobile Apps, you can get started by following our tutorials for connecting to your hosted cloud backend with a [Xamarin.Forms client](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-xamarin-forms-get-started/) or [Windows client](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-windows-store-dotnet-get-started/).

 ## Download Source Code